Blog

 Tight Diabetes Control

 Keeping your blood glucose levels as close to normal as possible can be a lifesaver.
-Tight control can prevent or slow the progress of many complications of diabetes, giving you extra years of healthy, active life.
-But tight control is not for everyone and it involves hard work.
-What Does Tight Control Mean?
-Tight control […]
+Tight control can prevent or slow the progress of many complications of diabetes, giving you […]

 Read More